In 2021, shoppers don’t just rely on word-of-mouth recommendations anymore—they lean on the Amazon reviews of their 200 million most trusted peers.

 Not necessarily.
 Product reviews are not the sole deciding factor in where items appear in Amazon rankings; sales are still the champion when Amazon’s A9 algorithm delivers search results (read more on our analysis about how Amazon reviews influence conversion and sales).
 Amazon happily indicates “Best Seller” and “Amazon’s Choice” next to products, but those only appear on two results for any given search.
 However, every product gets a boost from its review summary and star rating right in the results page:

 It’s worth noting here that, similar to the number of reviews you have, the keywords consumers use in reviews can help your product fare better in search results, and according to Search Engine Land, Amazon rewards brands with great customer service that respond quickly to reviews and questions.

-While reviews may not be the most important factor in Amazon rankings, they greatly influence conversion.
-22% of shoppers won’t look anywhere else once they’ve identified an Amazon product they want to buy, and reviews are a major push when it comes to purchase decisions.
+While reviews may not be the most important factor in rankings, they greatly influence conversions on Amazon.
+Statistics show 22% of shoppers won’t look anywhere else once they’ve identified an Amazon product they want to buy, and reviews are a major push when it comes to purchase decisions.

 Amazon is very secretive about how it arrives at an item’s star rating summary.
 Reviews and ratings are weighted to scale, but star ratings don’t necessarily correlate with Best Seller or item rank status.
 We do know that Amazon’s models factor in how recently a rating or review was written and whether the purchase was verified.

 Amazon has migrated through several programs to foster unbiased, trustworthy reviews and currently does so through Amazon Vine, an invite-only program that invites trusted Amazon reviewers to review new products.

 Amazon Vine reviewers, called Vine Voices, are invited to participate in the program based on the helpfulness of their reviews and their expertise in specific categories.
 Vendors participating in the program pay for the products, and reviewers give their honest opinion in return.